-- Technical Proposal: One (1) copy on electronic storage devices (USB) clearly marked with the proposal number and name, firm name and what is included (Technical Proposal) and one (1) printed original copy. - Financial Proposal: One (1) copy on electronic storage devices (USB) clearly marked with the proposal number and name, firm name and what is included (Financial Proposal) and one (1) printed original copy.
+- Technical Proposal: One (1) copy on an electronic storage device (USB) (1 copy per storage device) each clearly marked with the proposal number and name, firm name and what is included (Technical Proposal) and one (1) printed copy in a single package, separate from the Financial Proposal. - Financial Proposal: One (1) copy on an electronic storage device (USB) (1 copy per storage device) each clearly marked with the proposal number and name, firm name and what is included (Financial Proposal) and one (1) printed copy in a single package, separate from the Technical Proposal.